Mamta-Rajbhar/ist-time-docker/README.md

 3.  docker build -t ist-time-printer .

 ---Run the Container
+4.  docker run ist-time-printer

-## If you have downloaded Docker Desktop on your device  then can directly run this command to get output
+## If you have downloaded Docker Desktop on your device,  then you can directly run this command to get the output

 - docker run mamta434/current-date-time-day

-4.  docker run ist-time-printer